un0tec/JavaUtils/README.md

+# JavaUtils

-# Java BenchMark
+## # BenchMark

- Simple example to run benckmark in Java.
+ Simple example to run benchmark in Java.

- Run Main.java as Java application to run benchmark.
+ Run BenchMark.java as Java application to run benchmark.

+## # Memory Analyzer